Antony Cooke: Astronomy book reviews

-Astronomy Now remarked in May 2004 that Cooke's "Visual Astronomy in the Suburbs" (2003) is "a must buy for the city astronomer."
-Southern Stars (Vol. 43 (1), March 2004) stated that this book “should be considered an essential for today's amateur who has to endure light pollution".
-In 2005, the Journal of the Auckland Astronomical Society commented on "Visual Astronomy under Dark Skies," stating that it was "highly recommended for visual observers who want to push their eyeball observing to the limit."
+Astronomy Now remarked in May 2004 that Cooke's Visual Astronomy in the Suburbs (2003) is "a must buy for the city astronomer".
+Southern Stars (Vol. 43 (1), March 2004) stated that this book "should be considered an essential for today's amateur who has to endure light pollution".
+In 2005, the Journal of the Auckland Astronomical Society commented on Visual Astronomy under Dark Skies, stating that it was "highly recommended for visual observers who want to push their eyeball observing to the limit."

-However, Stewart Moore criticized Cooke's explanations of the basic operation of intensifiers in the Journal of the British Astronomical Association, stating that "anyone wanting detailed technical information on the operation of intensifiers will also need to look elsewhere."
+However, Stewart Moore criticised Cooke's explanations of the basic operation of intensifiers in the Journal of the British Astronomical Association, stating that "anyone wanting detailed technical information on the operation of intensifiers will also need to look elsewhere."

-On "Astronomy and the Climate Crisis", Arthur Upgren for the American Library Association Choice publication (Vol. 50 (8), April, 2013) wrote: "This book thoroughly covers the ways in which global warming has been studied and conclusions drawn... a valuable addition to the literature; useful for libraries serving schools at the graduate level of study."
+On Astronomy and the Climate Crisis, Arthur Upgren for the American Library Association's Choice publication (Vol. 50 (8), April, 2013) wrote: "This book thoroughly covers the ways in which global warming has been studied and conclusions drawn... a valuable addition to the literature; useful for libraries serving schools at the graduate level of study."